dentarg/auth0-blog/_posts/2017-11-02-developing-real-time-apps-with-meteor.markdown

 We replaced the _slang remove_ code with `Meteor.call('slangs.remove', this._id);`.

-`Meteor.call` sends a request to the server to run the method in a secure environment via an AJAX.
+`Meteor.call` sends a request to the server to run the method in a secure environment via an AJAX request.

 ### Security Concerns - Filter Data